By board certified, American trained primary care physicians.

 Some common viral infections that can cause pharyngitis or tonsillitis are:

-Symptoms of pharyngitis and tonsillitis include swelling of the throat or tonsils, difficulty swallowing and in more severe cases, difficulty breathing, swollen lymph nodes, mild to severe pain or tenderness in the back of the throat, white or yellow coating in the back of the throat or on the tonsils, headache, loss of appetite, hoarseness or loss of voice, and redness in the back of the throat.
+Symptoms of pharyngitis and tonsillitis include swelling of the throat or tonsils, throat swollen from coughing, difficulty swallowing, and in more severe cases, difficulty breathing.
+Other symptoms include swollen lymph nodes, mild to severe pain or tenderness in the back of the throat, white or yellow coating in the back of the throat or on the tonsils, headache, loss of appetite, hoarseness or loss of voice, and redness in the back of the throat.
+These may make it difficult to distinguish strep vs sore throat without a professional diagnosis.

 Treatments that relieve the pain and symptoms associated with pharyngitis or tonsillitis include sucking on lozenges, drinking lots of liquids, and gargling.
 Over-the-counter medicines may also help relieve the pain but do not necessarily eliminate the cause of the condition.
-Certain prescriptions may be recommended and can be prescribed through consultation.
+Certain sore throat treatments may require prescriptions and can be provided via online consultation.

 Children should not take aspirin in the event of pharyngitis or tonsillitis.
-It should also be noted that the cause may be linked to a contagious infection and necessary precautions should be taken to make sure others do not contract the infection.
-This includes but is not limited to not sharing food or beverage, covering the nose and mouth when coughing or sneezing, and keeping one’s distance from others for the risk of airborne contagions.
+It should also be noted that the cause may be linked to a strep throat contagious infection, and necessary precautions should be taken to make sure others do not contract the infection.
+This includes, but is not limited to, not sharing food or beverage, covering the nose and mouth when coughing or sneezing, and keeping one’s distance from others to prevent sore throat contagious spread.